Connect with us

 The electric current is then sent to an inverter which converts it from DC to AC.
 That power is then pushed out from the solar site onto the transmission lines where the electricity is then distributed to households and businesses.

-WDAM reporting at the time of the ribbon cutting for the Hattiesburg solar farm noted that the would generate 50 megawatts of electricity, “enough energy to supply power to approximately 6,500 homes.”
+WDAM reporting at the time of the ribbon cutting for the Hattiesburg solar farm noted that the project would generate 50 megawatts of electricity, “enough energy to supply power to approximately 6,500 homes.”
 It also explained that “Silicon Ranch funded the construction and will own and operate the facility for the long-term.”

 Given publicly available information on what Silicon Ranch solar farms do –generate and transmit electricity for public use– and publicly reported information on Silicon Ranch’s construction, ownership, and operation of Mississippi-based equipment and facilities, it’s not hard to see how someone would conclude that it meets the legal definition of a public utility.